-The Office of Fraternity and Sorority Life recognizes that while the University policy regarding hazing attempts to set appropriate standards for new member activities that support the state’s laws against hazing and the University’s standard of conduct, it is impossible to list every possible new member activity.
+The Office of Student Engagement recognizes that while the University policy regarding hazing attempts to set appropriate standards for new member activities that support the state’s laws against hazing and the University’s standard of conduct, it is impossible to list every possible new member activity.

 Thus, it is recognized that the list of prohibited activities in the policy by no means covers all activities and actions which can be considered hazing.

-Therefore, in order to prevent organizations from engaging in acts of hazing, while not overly restricting organizations from engaging in new member activities (which would not violate the principles of the institutional policy on hazing), the Office of Fraternity and Sorority Life has established the following approval process:
+Therefore, in order to prevent organizations from engaging in acts of hazing, while not overly restricting organizations from engaging in new member activities (which would not violate the principles of the institutional policy on hazing), the Office of Student Engagement has established the following approval process:

-- If an organization is unsure whether a certain activity is permissible or if it believes that a planned activity technically violates the policy list of prohibited activities but should not be banned as a violation of this policy, it should be submitted no later than two weeks prior to the start of the new member process as a written request for approval of the proposed activity to the Office of Fraternity and Sorority Life.
+- If an organization is unsure whether a certain activity is permissible or if it believes that a planned activity technically violates the policy list of prohibited activities but should not be banned as a violation of this policy, it should be submitted no later than two weeks prior to the start of the new member process as a written request for approval of the proposed activity to the Office of Student Engagement.

 - The written request for approval shall set forth a full description of the nature of the proposed new member activity.